Somewhere in a boardroom last quarter, a CFO asked the classic question: "Are we investing enough in AI skills?"

 If your work relies on being human with other humans, you are far safer than the spreadsheet warriors.

 Follow the money.
-Human-centric sectors are outpacing traditional ones(traditional manufacturing -1.2%, and overall UK economy - 4.5%):
+Human-centric sectors are outpacing traditional ones (traditional manufacturing at −1.2%, and the overall UK economy at 4.5%):

 These are not "nice" side stories.
 They are growth engines.

 AI should be forcing us to count it.
-We have to build an economic architecture on top of work we historically refused to count.
+We have to build an economic architecture on top of work we have historically refused to count.

 Technical skills still matter, a lot.
-You would not want a surgeon who has not updated their methods since 2003 or a CTO who thinks “cloud” is a passing fad.
+You would not want a surgeon who has not updated their methods since 2003, or a CTO who thinks "cloud" is a passing fad.

 But the half-life of technical skills has collapsed: